dlr-eoc/dhus-admin-tools/README.md

 * allow looping avor more than 10 products at once.
 * possibly reporting duplicates automatically into an EDR issue.
 * change to use curl instead of wget 1.19 (which requires .netrc formated credentials)
+* improve the queriy conditions for S3 and S5P NTC past day synchronization

 ## Change History
 2019-12-19 Initial commit